Elastic Beats

 Versioning

-Version information for the product is collected by using the active, package and path versioning methods.
+Version information for the product is collected by using one of the following methods: active versioning, package versioning, and path versioning.

 Instance